Denise Nickerson

 Denise Marie Nickerson (April 1, 1957 – July 10, 2019) was an American actress.
 Starting her career as a child actress, at the age of 13, she starred as Violet Beauregarde in the 1971 film Willy Wonka & the Chocolate Factory.
-She later played Allison on The Electric Company, and had recurring roles as Amy Jennings, Nora Collins, and Amy Collins in the soap opera Dark Shadows.
-She left the acting profession in 1978 and later worked as a receptionist and office manager.
+She later played Allison on The Electric Company, and had recurring roles as Amy Jennings, Nora Collins, and Amy Collins in the soap opera Dark Shadows and many numerous appearances on television and films.
+She later worked as a receptionist and office manager.

 Early life

 Denise Nickerson was born on April 1, 1957, in New York City, to Florence Bickford, a clerical worker, and Fred Nickerson, a mail carrier.
 The family, along with older sister Carol, moved to Miami.
 Nickerson, at the age of two, appeared in a television commercial for a Florida heating company.
 At the age of four, she was discovered at a fashion show by Broadway theatre producer Zev Buffman of drama school the Neighborhood Playhouse.